effectsjs/effectsjs/packages/effects-runtime/readme.md

 <img src='./static/with-handler-diagram.png' />

-*note on why this exists*
+_note on why this exists_

 Even though it's not possible to do under the proposed syntax, this enables us to write runtime code for effects that don't recall.
 Under the proposed javascript syntax, an `EffectHandler` that doesn't recall is considered undefined behavior.
 But in the runtime, it's not only possible -- but well defined.
-In the event that an effect handler does not recall, the stack interpreter will eject into the parent from of the effect handler.
+In the event that an effect handler does not recall, the stack interpreter will eject into the parent from the effect handler.

-By providing this buffer frame, we gaurantee that the frame is given to the stack interpreter _exactly once_, indicating that all child frames are no longer relevant.
+By providing this buffer frame, we guarantee that the frame is given to the stack interpreter _exactly once_, indicating that all child frames are no longer relevant.

 ## Perform